 - Pick the card that best illustrates what this party stands for.

-I meticulously worked my way into the thoughts behind each single card with loads of exploratory questions.
+I meticulously worked my way into the thoughts behind every single card with loads of exploratory questions.

 I registered how the group reacted to each other’s cards, opinions and beliefs.
 To determine whether we were discussing shared feelings or unique personal perceptions, I asked the participants individually what they thought about the opinions expressed by the others.